Mechazawa/REDBetter-crawler/README.md

       --config CONFIG  the location of the configuration file (default:
                        ~/.apollobetter/config)
-      --cache CACHE    the location of the cache (default: ~/.apollobetter/cache)
+      --cache CACHE    the location of the cache (default: ~/.apollobetter/cache) -m --mode        mode to search for transcode candidates; snatched, uploaded, or both

 Examples
 --------

-To transcode and upload every snatch you've ever downloaded (this may take a while):
+To transcode and upload every snatch you've ever downloaded along with all your uploads (this may take a while):

     $ apollobetter